momochi000/typewar/README.md

 ## DONE

+#### Fix the issue with the text fragment width
+The width should probably be set to the length of the string or something Might need some javascript to set the width of the text fragment wrapper
+#### Create a battle over scene for the winner
+Create a scene manager that handles loading different scenes The scene manager lives inside the core engine which handles the logistics of setting up and breaking down the various game modes
 #### Use a different attack animation from slime (something more visible)
 #### Hook up the player character to retrieve data from the server including a vocabulary
 #### Don't show incorrect characters, just flash red or something.